drepper/c--features/README.md

 This invocation on the other hand shows the support for the (upcoming) C++20 standard along with the GNU extensions, if any.

-It is possible to control the compiler that is used with the CXX environment variable.
+By default, `g++` is used as the compiler.
+It is possible to select a different compiler using the CXX environment variable.

     CXX=clang++ c++-features.sh c++17